zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{48} e^{x^2} \mathrm{erfc}(x) \approx \frac{2.911}{(2.911 - 1) \sqrt{\pi x^2} + \sqrt{\pi x^2 + 2.911^2}}. $$

-The resulting approximation of the Chapman function has up to 50 times lower relative error, and is acceptable for our use case.
+The resulting approximation of the Chapman function has up to 50 times lower relative error, and is acceptable for our use case (the full expression of transmittance features even lower numerical error).

 {{< figure src="/img/chapman_erfc_error.png" caption="*Relative error plot of the new approximation of the Chapman function for \\(r = 6600\\).*">}}